WebberZone/autoclose/readme.txt

 * Delete all post revisions or limit the number of revisions by post type
 * Exclude specific post IDs from auto-close
 * Block self-pings and custom ping URLs
+* Schedule the closing of comments, pingbacks, and trackbacks for the current post

 == Screenshots ==